samanklesaria/samanklesaria.github.io/notebooks/sizecheck.md

 Writing neural networks often feels like juggling tensors in the dark.
 You know that `attention_weights` should be 4-dimensional, but PyTorch won't tell you until your matrix multiplication explodes at runtime.
 What if your variable names could automatically validate tensor shapes?

-Meet [**ShapeCheck**](https://github.com/samanklesaria/shapecheck) – a Python decorator that brings Character AI's shape-suffix convention to life with automatic runtime validation.
-Pip install `shapecheck` to get started!
+Meet [**sizecheck**](https://github.com/samanklesaria/sizecheck) – a Python decorator that for automatic runtime validation.
+Pip install `sizecheck` to get started!

-## The Character AI Convention
+## The Shape Suffix Convention

-At Character AI, engineers follow a simple but powerful naming convention: append dimension letters to tensor variable names.
-As Noam Shazeer explains in his [Medium post](https://medium.com/@NoamShazeer/shape-suffixes-good-coding-style-f836e72e24fd):
+When writing PyTorch or NumPy code, it's common to use naming conventions that indicate tensor shapes, as Noam Shazeer explains in his [Medium post](https://medium.com/@NoamShazeer/shape-suffixes-good-coding-style-f836e72e24fd):

 > "When known, the name of a tensor should end in a dimension-suffix composed of those letters, e.g. `input_token_id_BL` for a two-dimensional tensor with batch and length dimensions."